 A chance to be shown round the campus to find out what is where – led by some of your group, so a student’s view!

 19.00 - 21.45 Welcome Party - Graduation Marquee Plymouth Hoe

 The Welcome Party is your opportunity to meet informally with other students new to The Faculty of Science and Engineering as well as some current students and your academic staff.

 Additionally, the evening includes a welcome drink, entertainment and the chance to win a £100 Amazon voucher.

 Thursday 19 September 2019

+This will be an opportunity for new students enrolled in the module MAR513 across marine MSc programmes to meet staff and current students in an informal setting.
 Lunch will be provided.
-This will be an opportunity for new students to meet staff and current students in an informal setting.

 13.30 – 15.30 Applied Marine Science and Marine Conservation – Room 208, Fitzroy Building

 15.30 – 16.00 English Language Centre – Lecture Theatre 1, Ground Floor, Roland Levinsky Building